USS Theodore Roosevelt Watch Standers

-PACIFIC OCEAN (April 20, 2026) – U.S. Navy Seaman Jimmy Linares, assigned to the Nimitz-class aircraft carrier USS Theodore Roosevelt (CVN 71), stands lookout watch on the fantail, April 20, 2026.
+PACIFIC OCEAN (April 21, 2026) U.S. Navy Seaman Apprentice Greyson Barth, assigned to the Nimitz-class aircraft Carrier USS Theodore Roosevelt (CVN 71), stands lookout watch on the fantail, April 21, 2026.
 Theodore Roosevelt, flagship of Carrier Strike Group (CSG) 9, is underway in the U.S. 3rd Fleet area of operation conducting advanced training to bolster strike group readiness and capability.
 An integral part of U.S. Pacific Fleet, U.S. 3rd Fleet operates naval forces in the Indo-Pacific and provides the realistic, relevant training necessary to execute the U.S. Navy’s role across the full spectrum of military operations.
-(U.S. Navy photo by Mass Communication Specialist 3rd Class Gary Buckles)
+(U.S. Navy photo by Mass Communication Specialist Seaman Anna Plummer)

 |Date Taken: